February 7, 2020

 Ford v Ferrari is visually stunning.
 Like Once Upon a Time in… Hollywood, this poster is inspired by the era and race.
 Albeit a bit more modern.
-The white space, reduction of color and the restraint of the typography harkens back to mid-century 24 hours at Le Mans poster design.
+The white space, reduction of color and the restraint of the typography harkens back to midcentury 24 Hours of Le Mans poster design.

 JoJo Rabbit is disturbingly funny.
 All the design elements are clearly inspired by Second World War propaganda posters.
 The collage of the cast is well done and just a hint of color is a nice finishing touch.

 Parasite is the most intriguing.
-Who’s legs are those?
+Whose legs are those?
 Why are their eyes blocked out?
-Is that a tepee?
+Is that a teepee?
 It makes me want to see the film… Plus, I love one-point perspective photography.
 Everything looks so formal.
 (One detail that may have been overlooked: the shadows.
 They suggest different times of day, which means it’s probably a composite of 10 images.)

 I feel like these missed the mark from a design perspective…

 Marriage Story is gimmicky.
 Isn’t that Kylo Ren?
 It seems more like a graphic treatment than a real communication device.
 And I feel like I’ve seen it before.

 Little Women is really boring.
 It’s too bad because the film is exceptional.
 The photography makes the cast look like Madame Tussauds wax figures and the typography is a bit goth for my taste.

 The Irishman is painfully sleepy.
 I’m not surprised, I fell asleep after the first 90 min of the film.